robertsolorzano/nix-flake-builder/CONTRIBUTING.md

 # Contributing to Nix Flake Builder

-Thank you for your interest in contributing to the Nix Flake Builder project!
-We welcome all kinds of contributions, from bug fixes to feature additions.
+Thank you for considering contributing to the Nix Flake Builder project.
+We welcome contributions of all types, from bug fixes to feature enhancements.
+If you’d like to get involved, please follow the guidelines below to ensure smooth collaboration.

 ## How to Contribute